journey-education/wd-admissions-challenge/README.md

 - Do write all of the HTML and CSS yourself.
 - Don’t use jQuery.
 - Do use vanilla JavaScript.
 This means just plain ol’ JS without any frameworks or libraries.
+- Don't use tables in your code.
+- Do use Flexbox for your layout.